Quick links

 As the work of Plaster Creek Stewards unfolded, we developed three focus areas: research, education, and on-the-ground restoration.
 Focusing our mission on these three areas clarified our decision-making (when to say “yes” and “no” to opportunities and projects) and resulted in successful grant applications.

 Since Plaster Creek Stewards emerged out of a college, research has been a natural task to take on.
-With increased emphasis on undergraduate research experience nationally, Calvin redesigned its biology core curriculum in 2011 to include a Sophomore level ‘Research Methods’ class, a course that uses the Plaster Creek Watershed as its living laboratory.
-Students learn how to do research in small groups by designing and carrying out a research project focused on the health of Plaster Creek.
-The students present the findings of their project at a public forum at the end of each spring semester.
+With increased emphasis on undergraduate research experience nationally, Calvin redesigned its biology core curriculum in 2011 to include a Sophomore level ‘Research Methods’ class, a course that used the Plaster Creek Watershed as its living laboratory.
+Students learned how to do research in small groups by designing and carrying out their own research projects focused on the health of Plaster Creek.
+Students presented their findings at a public forum at the end of each spring semester.

-While these student research projects yield helpful information and new findings, we began a summer program where student research assistants would continue to collect data and effectively extended the duration of several key projects.
+Additionally, Plaster Creek Stewards began a summer program where student research assistants would continue to collect data and effectively extended the duration of several key projects.
 For example, one grant funded 4 additional students during both the school year and summer to identify the main sources of Plaster Creek’s bacterial contamination.
-In addition to biological research, we continue to work on a social research oral history project, collecting stories and memories from people who have lived, worked, gone to school or church within the Plaster Creek watershed over the past 80 years.
+In addition to biological research, we continued to work on a social research oral history project, collecting stories and memories from people who have lived, worked, and gone to school or church within the Plaster Creek watershed over the past 80 years.
 These stories have become a great way to engage the public in caring for the watershed.

-Educating the public is a second key aspect to the mission.
+Educating the public is a second key aspect to our mission.
 In addition to involving students and faculty across many disciplines within the college, we focus on educating local schools, churches, neighborhood associations, and some local businesses.
-With each of our educational events, we also provide an opportunity for people to take action to restore the watershed—people want opportunities to do something to care for the watershed but it is important to frame the action with education to increase understanding and awareness among the public.
+With each of our educational events, we also provide opportunities for people to take action to restore the watershed.
+People want to do something to care for the watershed, but it is important to frame the action with education to increase understanding and awareness among the public.
 For example, each year we host three events for residents that begin with some watershed learning followed by an opportunity to get their hands dirty taking restorative action.

-One particular emphasis is to create upstream-downstream partnerships within the watershed.
-Very few Americans identify themselves as watershed residents so working to form intentional partnerships between upstream schools and churches with downstream schools and churches has been challenging but also rewarding.
+One particular goal is to create upstream-downstream partnerships within the watershed.
+Very few Americans identify themselves as watershed residents, so we work to form intentional partnerships between upstream schools and churches with downstream schools and churches.
 This approach requires a long-term commitment because building relationships of trust between groups does not happen overnight.
+It is challenging, but also rewarding.

 Recognizing success

-Over the past 10 years, Plaster Creek Stewards have not measured a change in the water quality of Plaster Creek.
+Over the past 10 years, Plaster Creek Stewards has not measured a change in the water quality of Plaster Creek.
 People still cannot safely fish out of or even touch the water.
-This can start to look like failure until you put the project in the larger historical framework illustrated at the beginning of this article.
+This can start to look like failure until you put the project in a larger historical framework.
 Plaster Creek began flowing over 10,000 years ago and has become degraded only in the last 150 years.
 It is a lot to expect to see immediate changes to nonpoint source pollution when it results from the lifestyles and land uses of thousands of people throughout the 58 square-mile watershed; however, there are many hopeful signs of improvement in the three focus areas.

 Research